-Today, we’re going to tackle the big question: What’s the meaning of life, the universe, and everything?
+Today, we’re going to tackle the big professional programmer questions: What’s the meaning of life, the universe, and everything?
 It’s 42.

 Kidding.
 Seriously though, it’s time to start thinking about finding purpose in your work.
 Why do we do the work we do?

 As developers, we are lucky to work in a field that pays well and is in demand.
 If you’re a reasonably skilled developer who’s willing to move to where the jobs are, the world is your oyster.

 That being said, just showing up for the money isn’t going to lead to long-term happiness.
 Even if you’re being paid well, if you can’t connect your work with purpose, your life will eventually feel hollow.